Uways al-Barawi: Influence

-Though various Somali wadaads and scholars had used the Arabic script to write in Somali for centuries, it would not be until the 19th century when Sheikh Uways would improve the wadaad script.
+Though various Somali wadaads and scholars had used the Arabic script to write in Somali for centuries, it would not be until the 19th century when Sheikh Uways would improve the wadaad's script.
 He applied it to the Maay dialect of southern Somalia, which at the time was the closest to standardizing Somali with the Arabic script.
 Al-Barawi modeled his alphabet after the Arabic transcription adopted by the Amrani of Barawa (Brava) to write their Swahili dialect, Bravanese.

 Sheikh Uways' influence can be felt throughout East Africa: From the islands surrounding Zanzibar to as far west as the Eastern Congo and as far south as the Tanganyika.
 His influence in Zanzibar alone was attributed to his close relationship with the Sultanate, two of whom he took as his Khalifah.
 This close relationship was established as a result of the Sultan of Zanzibar encouragement.
 Uways' widespread appeal is also attributed to the present circumstances of the Benadir coast, where foreign migration undermined local economic domination.
 The locals thought their calamity correlated with their lack of spiritual strength rather than external circumstances.
 Sufi orders then "provided a context for exploring these failings and proposing solutions by means of a renewed moral framework" (Reese).
 This phenomenon elevates the status of wadaads, where merchants subsidized activities of the wadaads.
 Due to the Qadiriyya's popularity (which Uways spearheaded), the Sheikh's elevated status was most felt.